 Game Day Operations Assistants

 The announcer position requires the ability to read the provided script as instructed in a professional and sportsmanlike manner.
 Ability to pronounce difficult names is important.
-The music coordinator should be able to manage a playlist on iTunes or provide their own music and sound effects for use during the match in conjunction with the match announcer.
+The music coordinator should be able to manage a playlist we provide on iTunes or provide their own music and sound effects for use during the match in conjunction with the match announcer.
 All you gotta do is click buttons!

 We welcome all persons interested in singing the national anthem.
 Experience is preferred.